discreetlogcontracts/dlcspecs/FraudProofs.md

 The most important piece of this proof is the `aggregate_oracle_attestation` which is recoverable from on-chain information as the difference between the broadcast CET's signature and its corresponding adaptor signature.
-In the case that one has access directly to the `oracle_attestation` in question, then this can be used in place of an aggregate.
+In the case that one has access directly to an oracle's attestation, then this can be used as the aggregate.

 The `oracle_announcements` and `oracle_outcomes` are used to compute a signature point `S` corresponding to an anticipation of these oracles attesting to these outcomes.